Kemicalish/webpacktest/README.md

 npm install -g webpack
 ```

-To Launch the server with live reloading
+To Launch the server with live reloading (in development mode)
 ```shell
 npm run serve
 ```